 So, I researched and researched and researched some more.
 There are actually a ton of resources and help out there.
 Even though we’ve all been told that you need drilling and filling to stop and treat tooth decay, natural dentists and scientists have seen otherwise.
 I learned that Dr Westin A. Price, the man who pioneered work in understanding tooth decay causes, did several studies showing that tooth decay can be reversed with diet.
 I also read “Cure Tooth Decay” by Ramiel Nagel and I read everything that I could about healing diets including Traditional Chinese Medicine, Homeopathy, Essential Oils and anything else I could find about healthy teeth.
 Long story very short, we healed his tooth decay completely with no surgery!

 Here’s what we did….Ok, the reality is that we did a lot of things.
-All of which I think impacted our success, but I’m going to start with the things that I belive are the most important.
+All of which I think impacted our success, but I’m going to start with the things that I believe are the most important.
 The basics, as I’ll call them here.
 I have seen these basics generally improve dental health and heal mild to moderate tooth decay.
-After the basics, I will share the “extras” that I would say are a necessity in serious acute cases.
+After the basics, I will share the “extras” including supplements, and toothpaste options that I would say are a necessity in serious acute cases.

 Healing Tooth Decay Nutrition Basics: